Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M09L04_Create_Flow.md

 4. Navigate in the browser to the Power platform admin portal at [https://admin.Powerplatform.microsoft.com](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fadmin.Powerplatform.microsoft.com&data=02%7C01%7Cv-juya%40microsoft.com%7C4be5a28c6f1e41eefee808d687ae2dc7%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C636845580068684293&sdata=cLrD%2FhTDb5sRbajtFR9RrztfyTDCo0xGS4k8FSxTaIc%3D&reserved=0)

-Exercise 2 – Create Microsoft Flow
+Exercise 2 – Create Microsoft Power Automate
 -----------------------------------

-In this exercise, you will create a Flow that will run once a week, this Flow will check if there are Knowledge Assessment with End Date of today or older and deactivate them.
+In this exercise, you will create a flow that will run once a week.
+This flow will check if there are Knowledge Assessment with End Date of today or older and deactivate them.

-### Task 1 – Create Flow
+### Task 1 – Create a flow

 1. Navigate to <https://web.powerapps.com>